-If, after 45 days notice from the applicant, the Oregon State Historic Preservation Office or the applicable tribal cultural resource representative fails to provide comment, the city will not require the letter or email as part of the completeness review.
+D. For all projects that will involve ground disturbance, a letter from the Oregon State Historic Preservation Office Archaeological Divison indicating the level of recommended archeological monitoring on-site will be required prior obtaining completeness from the city.
+If, after 30 days notice from the Applicant, the Oregon State Historic Preservation Office fails to provide comment, the city will not require the letter as part of the completeness review.
 For the purpose of this section, ground disturbance is defined as the movement of native soils.